anthonylauzon/ableton_resurrector/README.md

 2. On the command line, run `ableton_resurrector -f [YOUR_PROJECT_FILE]`

-You can also pass the resurrector a list of projects by using the `-l` flag instead of `-f`.
+You can also pass the resurrector a file containing a list of .als file locations by using the `-l` flag instead of `-f`.
 This is useful for bulk resurrections.

 ## Dependencies